EspressoSystems/orbit-actions/README.md

 # Orbit Action Contracts

+> Important: This repository is a fork specifically for [nitro-espresso-integration](https://github.com/EspressoSystems/nitro-espresso-integration).
+> It may diverge from the upstream implementation.
+Use it only for this integration/migration scenario; for general-purpose usage, please refer to the upstream repository.

 A set of contracts that are similar to Arbitrum [gov-action-contracts](https://github.com/ArbitrumFoundation/governance/tree/main/src/gov-action-contracts), but are designed to be used with the Orbit chains.

 ## Requirments